 Spread risk arises from the sensitivity of the value of assets and financial instruments to changes in the level or in the volatility of credit spreads over the risk-free interest rate term structure.
 Credit spreads are typically narrower for high rated securities and shorter durations.
-The Company is exposed to spread risk from the corporate bond portfolio which increased compared to last year resulting in increased spread capital requirements.
+The Company is exposed to spread risk from the corporate bond portfolio with an elevated average duration compared to last year resulting in increased spread capital requirements.